cdhowe/JT-Mapper/README.md

 During my operating with JT65 and JT9 for about 9 months now, I've found myself constantly looking up grid squares while trying to get a sense of the band's propagation.
 With all this information already in my computer, I decided that my computer could do more to visualize my radio environment.

-## JT-Mapper: Real-time QSO Mapping
+## JT-Mapper: Real-time WSJT-X Exchange Mapping
 It's easier to show what the program does than to describe it.
 Here's a screen shot of the mapper in action:

 ![](help-images/mapperscreen4.jpg)